 Sesame Place Rides and Height Requirements

 Sesame Place has dry rides year-round and wet rides during warmer seasons.
 It's a smaller and manageable theme park if you have little ones.
-The rides were just Lily's speed.
+The rides are just Lily's speed.

 Dry Rides at Sesame Place